-This increase occurs due to the ideational complementarity identified above.
-Consider first the impact of greater identity polarization on the strength of the "association effect" amongst the subset of the poor that has a W marker.
-This effect increases in size because relative income (and status) of the W group goes up under $a_1$ .
-Therefore, through the "association effect", identity payoff is much higher when adoption of the new policy $a_1$ takes place when the state is $S_1$ than when it is $S_0$ .
-Therefore, an increase in identity polarisation results in a higher production of policy memes.
-We also observe that this is reinforced by the "identity-income tradeoff effect".
-Using a similar argument, we also observe that an increase in productivity in state $S_1$ results in higher utility for the poor W from identifying with their W group.
-Ipso facto, a rich political challenger increases investment in discovering an identity meme.
+This is because of the impact of greater identity polarization on the strength of the "association effect" amongst the subset of the poor that has a W marker.
+This effect increases in size because relative income (and status) of the W group goes up under $a_1$ (e.g low taxes or financial deregulation).
+In other words, the low income W citizen gets more utility from identifying with the Wgroup in state $S_1$ .
+Furthermore, this complementarity is further reinforced by the "identity-income tradeoff effect".
+Using a similar argument, we also observe that an increase in productivity in state $S_1$ results in higher utility for the poor with the marker W from identifying with their group.